CACI-International/ergo-cpp/README.md

 "auto" for automatic behavior (taking all .cpp and .h files from the given directory), or it may be a map with the following (optional) keys:

-* files - an array of the files to compile, or "auto"
+* `files` - an array of the files to compile, or "auto"
-* headers - an array of the headers to expose, "auto", or a map of directory to headers to expose (recursively the same structure)
+* `headers` - an array of the headers to expose, "auto", or a map of directory to headers to expose (recursively the same structure)
-* uses - an array of the modules that this module depends upon
+* `uses` - an array of the modules that this module depends upon
+* `cflags` - a function from extra context arguments to an array of extra compile flags

-This returns a value which should be passed to the context function, and will return a map with the following keys:
+This returns a value which should be passed to `get-output`, and will return a map with the following keys:

-* impl - an array of compiled object files
+* `impl` - an array of compiled object files
-* header-dirs - an array of header directories exported by the module (including inherited directories from dependant modules)
+* `header-dirs` - an array of header directories exported by the module (including inherited directories from dependant modules)
+* `header-deps` - a map of header paths to their resolved files
-* runtime - an array of any additional requirements of the module (inherited from dependant modules)
+* `runtime` - an array of any additional requirements of the module (inherited from dependant modules)

+When resolving header dependencies, the compiler will be invoked with `ERGO_CPP_HEADER_DEPENDS` defined in the preprocessor.
+If there are any conditional preprocessing steps that may fail, you may check for this and adjust logic appropriately.

-### exe _name_ _mod_
+### exe _config_
+Compile a module into an executable. `config` must be a map with the following
+keys:

+* `name` (required) - the name of the executable
+* `module` (required) - the module from which to create an executable
+* `cflags` - a function from extra context arguments to an array of extra compile flags
+* `lflags` - a function from extra context arguments to an array of extra link flags

-Compile a module into an executable.
-The name is mainly used for making readable debug info.
-Additional keyword arguments `cflags` and `lflags` may be used to add flags for all files compiled and linked for this executable.
-This returns a value which should be passed to the context function, and will return a map with compatible keys for a module as well as the following keys:
+This returns a value which should be passed to `get-output`, and will return a map with compatible keys for a module as well as the following keys:

-* file - the compiled executable
+* `file` - the compiled executable
-* exec - a function which will run the executable with `std exec` with the runtime appropriately set up
+* `exec` - a function which will run the executable with `std exec` with the runtime appropriately set up

-### dynamic-library _name_ _mod_
+### dynamic-library _config_
-Compile a module into a dynamic library.
-The name is mainly used for making readable debug info.
-Additional keyword arguments `cflags` and `lflags` may be used to add flags for all files compiled and linked for this dynamic library.
+Compile a module into a dynamic library. `config` must be a map with the following keys:

+* `name` (required) - the name of the dynamic library
+* `module` (required) - the module from which to create a dynamic library
+* `cflags` - a function from extra context arguments to an array of extra compile flags
+* `lflags` - a function from extra context arguments to an array of extra link flags

-This returns a value which should be passed to the context function, and will return a map with compatible keys for a module as well as the following keys:
+This returns a value which should be passed to `get-output`, and will return a map with compatible keys for a module as well as the following keys:

-* file - the compiled dynamic library
+* `file` - the compiled dynamic library
-* runtime-if-used - an array of additional runtime requirements if this library is used as an input to other modules
+* `runtime-if-used` - an array of additional runtime requirements if this library is used as an input to other modules

-### static-library _name_ _mod_
+### static-library _config_
-Compile a module into a static library.
-The name is mainly used for making readable debug info.
-Additional keyword argument `cflags` may be used to add flags for all files compiled for this static library.
+Compile a module into a static library. `config` must be a map with the following keys:

+* `name` (required) - the name of the static library
+* `module` (required) - the module from which to create a static library
+* `cflags` - a function from extra context arguments to an array of extra compile flags

 The static library will contain all dependant module files.
-This returns a value which should be passed to the context function, and will return a map with compatible keys for a module as well as the following keys:
+This returns a value which should be passed to `get-output`, and will return a map with compatible keys for a module as well as the following keys:

-* file - the static archive
+* `file` - the static archive

 ### target-os
 The detected target OS of the toolchain.
 One of `windows`, `linux`, `mac`, or